Create Data File for Inventory Count with Batch-Input Method

 In this blogpost, I want to share my method and some tips on how to create the data file for Inventory Count with Batch-Input Method.
 Some of you might have read the tutorial from Jürgen Lins.
+If you haven’t, I highly recommend it.
 Here, I am using the MI39 transaction.

 As the tutorial explained, we have to create text file respecting the field length of the BISEG structure.
 Natively, this cannot be done with Excel.
 But with some workaround, we can create it.